 Today, there are so many programming languages that developers have access to.
 The range is huge, from Assembly to Python, and every day there is a new, more sophisticated language developed or an improved version of an existing one is released.

-But one thing that is a constant for all developers, they need a code editor if they want to write code.
+But one thing that is a constant for all developers, in addition to the written technical specification, they need a code editor if they want to write code.
 An editor is so important that developers have a list of high-end features it must have (like speed, ease of use, lightweight, etc.).
 Today, we picked out the five absolute best code editors and will briefly present their best features.

 1. Light Table

 Light Table is a great online, open-source editor.
 It has a polished, clean interface, and it’s lightweight.
 Light Table’s powerful editing has all functionalities that any developer would need and expect from a good editor.